splunk/addonfactory-ucc-generator/README.md

 ## How to use

-To build the ucc based addon follow the below steps:
+To build the UCC based addon follow the below steps:

-1. Install the `splunk-add-on-ucc-framework` via `pip3`
+1. Install the `splunk-add-on-ucc-framework` via `pip3`.
-2. Run the `ucc-gen` command
+2. Run the `ucc-gen` command.
 3. Make sure that `package` folder and `globalConfig.json` file are present in the addon folder.
 4. The final addon package will be generated, in the `output` folder.